GAS85/nextcloud_scripts/README.md

     <user> will generate output only for a particular user.
 Default - all users will be fetched from the nextcloud
 ```

+NOTE: Please move `nextcloud_auditlog.sh` to your cacti `scripts` directory and change ownership to your web server user.

 **TODO** Adjust for common config file and set limit to the users amount.

 ### nextcloud-av-notification